robfatland/zero2x/README.md

 to supporting team collaboration to demonstrating data democratization to reproducibility.
 * **How?** We create a publication pattern built from real *need-driven* use cases.
 Our model for self-publishing datasets presumes domain expertise applied to the data; an informed (but not dictatorial) frame of mind.
 The procedural depends in particulars on the AWS cloud technology stack;
 but with an open design that would easily translate to other clouds.
 Three provided Python code templates do the work where the second in the sequence, the API translator, requires the bulk of the effort.
 We also provide a test dataset and of course the procedural.
+From there it is a matter of messaging availability and in the tradition of open source seeing how community trial and adoption goes.
 * **What?** We prototype a system on the AWS public cloud with two culmination points.
-First the simple access API receives simple query results (HTML or JSON).
-Second we build a *composition API* that delivers a higher-level or derived product; which itself makes use of the first API.
-We address sub-topics in passing including documentation, data security, API design and composition, registration, complexity, cost, source citation, discovery and obsolescence.
+First the table access API returns simple query results (HTML or JSON).
+Second we build a *composition API* that delivers a higher-level derived results: Speed and dispersion for the group of individuals described by the data table.
+The derived result API makes use of the table access API.
+We address sub-topics in passing including documentation, data security, API design, registration of the resource, complexity, cost, source citation, discovery and obsolescence.

-### Furthermore...
+### Furthermore... the extended narrative

 It can be tempting to try and build extensive customization into the access API.
 Our suggestion is to make the access API as simple as possible.
 This avoids anticipating future use and *does not prevent*